Hari Sahni

-Hari Sahni is an Indian politician and the current Minister of Backward Classes & Extremely Backward Classes Welfare in the Government of Bihar.
+Hari Sahni is an Indian politician and the former Minister of Backward Classes & Extremely Backward Classes Welfare in the Government of Bihar.
 He had also served as the leader of the opposition in the Bihar Legislative Council for 6 months from Aug-2023 to Feb-2024.
 He is a member of the Bharatiya Janata Party and a member of Bihar Legislative Council since 2022.

 He had been the District President of BJP Darbhanga and had contested in 2015 Bihar Legislative Assembly election from Bahadurpur but had lost to Bhola Yadav of RJD by margin of 16,989 votes.